London Academy of Music and Dramatic Art: History

 LAMDA was previously an associate member of the Conservatoire for Dance and Drama, having joined in 2004, and received funding through the Conservatoire from the Office for Students.
 It left the Conservatoire on 31 July 2019 to become an independent institution, and now receives funding directly from the Office for Students and Research England.
+LAMDA is a member of Conservatoires UK - an elite group of drama and music schools in the United Kingdom.

 In August 2021 it was announced that Sarah Frankcom would step down as Director, and that LAMDA was conducting a search for a successor.
-In August 2022, LAMDA announced that Professor Mark O'Thomas had been unanimously appointed by the Board of Trustees as principal and chief executive, with Dr. Philippa Standberg-Long appointed as head of actor training.
+In August 2022, LAMDA announced that Professor Mark O'Thomas had been unanimously appointed by the board of trustees as principal and chief executive, with Dr. Philippa Standberg-Long appointed as head of actor training.

 Facilities

 In 2003, LAMDA decided to move its teaching school and theatre to its current location in Hammersmith in West London.
 It acquired the old premises of the Royal Ballet School on Talgarth Road.

 The move to the Talgarth Road enabled LAMDA to develop a campus with new training facilities designed by Niall McLaughlin Architects.
 The site was previously home to the Royal Ballet School, which moved to new, purpose-built facilities adjacent to the Royal Opera House.

 The LAMDA complex has three theatres and various rehearsal spaces and meeting rooms.
 The three theatres are the Sainsbury Theatre, the Carne Studio Theatre and the Linbury Studio.